apache/incubator-pegasus-website/_docs/en/administration/replica-recovery.md

 Generally speaking, data in Pegasus is stored with 3 replicas.
 For each partition, under normal situation, there should be one primary replica and two secondary replicas, totaling three replicas providing service.

-However, it is inevitable that the cluster will experience node crashes, network anomalies, heartbeat disconnections, and other situations that can cause replica loss, affecting the availability of services.
+However, node failures,network issues, and heartbeat loss are inevitable in a cluster, leading to replica loss and affecting service availability.
+Pegasus has three detection mechanisms to identify replica loss:

+* 2PC timeout: Mainly ensures the health of the primary-secondary replica relationship.
+This is a replica-level failure detection, triggered each time a write enters the 2PC process.

+* failure_detect: Uses a lease mechanism to ensure the connectivity between the meta server and replica server.
+This is a server-level failure detection mechanism that can quickly identify a node's availability issue.
+The default interval in production is 3 seconds.

+* group_check: A task initiated when a replica becomes the primary.
+It periodically sends RPCs to secondaries to check their liveness.
+The default interval in production is 100 seconds.

+Among them, 2PC timeout and group_check help the primary detect connection issues with its secondaries and remove faulty replicas from the topology, reporting them to meta. failure_detect helps the meta server identify faulty replica nodes and remove all their replicas from the topology.

+Through these three detection mechanisms, the meta server detects lost replicas and triggers the subsequent cure process to restore all replicas to a healthy state.
 The degree of replica loss affects the ability to read and write (introduced in [Load Balancing](rebalance#conceptual) as well):

 * One primary and two replicas are available: The partition is completely healthy and can **read and write normally**.
 * One primary and one replica are available: According to the PacificA consistency protocol, it can still **read and write safely**.